diamedego/data_analytics_portfolio/README.md

 ## Data Cleaning (SQL)

-Data preparation was performed using SQL.

-Main tasks included:

-* Data structure validation
-* Duplicate detection
-* Date format standardization
-* Null value verification
-* Consistency checks across datasets
-* Numerical validation based on physical coherence
+Data preparation was performed in MySQL Workbench.
+Key tasks included date standardization, duplicate detection and consolidation, null and out-of-range value treatment and cross-table referential integrity validation.
+All corrections were grounded in physical coherence criteria — for example, removing pre-installation production records and flagging energy or cost values outside operationally valid ranges.

-SQL scripts can be found in: data_analytics_portfolio/data/
+SQL scripts are available in: sql/

 ---